hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/02d-GameProg.md

   + using the new HTML5 high-resolution timer
     + [Hight Resolution Time API](https://www.w3.org/TR/hr-time/): a working draft
     + `performance.now()`:
-      + get a sub-millisecond time-stamp
+      + get a sub-millisecond timestamp
       + similar to `Date.now()` but w/ much higher accuracy
       + return a floating point number, called a `DOMHighResTimeStamp`
-  + using timestamps parameter of rge callback function of `requestAnimationFrame`
+  + using timestamps parameter of the callback function of `requestAnimationFrame`
     + recommended method
     + timestamps as optional parameter
-    + corresponding too the time elapsed since the page loaded
+    + corresponding to the time elapsed since the page loaded
     + similar to the value sent by the high resolution timer using `performance.now()`

 + Example: using Date object